kebaldwi/DNAC-TEMPLATES/LABS/LAB-1-Wired-Automation/module2-pnp.md

 ## Automating Claiming and Provisioning

 While it is possible to click through the claiming and process, for bulk deployments its important to be able to address that as well.
-With DNAC after the templates are built and assigned to the network profile and assigned to a site they may be referenced and used by uploading a csv file to Cisco Catalyst Center via REST API.
+With Cisco Catalyst Center after the templates are built and assigned to the network profile and assigned to a site they may be referenced and used by uploading a csv file to Cisco Catalyst Center via REST API.

 </details>